 That's why we took a different approach.

-Rather than selling audits as a standalone service, we built comprehensive security into our hosting and management of WordPress sites.
+Rather than selling audits as a standalone service, we built comprehensive security into every hosting plan.
 When you move to FatLab, everything a security audit would check is already handled.

 Our Cloudflare Enterprise WAF filters malicious traffic before it reaches your server, blocking SQL injection, cross-site scripting, and brute-force attacks at the network edge.
 DDoS protection, rate limiting, and bot management are included by default.